 Yellow bulbs and sodium vapor lamps are less attractive to crickets, so use these for your exterior lighting so you won’t draw them toward your house.
 Inside, make sure that you’re keeping your home well-ventilated, particularly in areas that are prone to dampness like the basement or crawlspace.

 House crickets can be a nuisance in the wrong environment, but they are also fascinating creatures.
 Learn more about these insects.

 Outside, a female house cricket may lay up to 700 eggs.
 She will seek out damp areas for this, looking for things like peat moss.
-Inside, house crickets lay about 100 eggs annually.
+Inside, they lay about 100 eggs annually.
 These insects produce only one generation each year, which hatches in spring or summer.

 House crickets can feed on nearly anything.
-They will forage in the pantry for food, seek out your pets' dishes, and hop into the hamper to munch on your clothing.
-They're especially attracted to beer and sweetened beverages.
+They will forage in the pantry for food, seek out your pets’ dishes, and hop into the hamper to munch on your clothing.
+They’re especially attracted to the beer and sweetened beverages.
 In your laundry, they will seek out items that are stained with sweat or food.
-These crickets can also eat other insects, both dead and alive.
+They can also eat other insects, both dead and alive.

 In many parts of the world, house crickets are considered food.
 They are a nutritious source of protein.
 Individuals have been known to enjoy them dry-roasted in flavors like barbecue, curry, and honey mustard.
 They are also eaten fried.
 You can even snack on them in candies like lollipops and chocolate bars.